 Thesis proposal examinations are not ‘public’ in the same sense that thesis defences are and are not announced throughout the Faculty of Science.
 The administrative coordinator will inform pharmacy graduate students of upcoming proposal presentations so they may attend toward fulfillment of the thesis proposal course requirements.
 External friends and relatives are not permitted to attend.

 Assessment of the thesis proposal

-The written proposal report and the oral presentation and discussion are each marked separately and independently by three or more committee members.
-The decision as to whether standards for the proposal have been met (and whether the student may proceed to complete their degree) is made by the committee and reported on the Graduate Thesis Proposal Examination Report.
-The final course grade is calculated by the averaging the total score (total 100 marks) recorded by all examining committee members.
+The written proposal report and the oral presentation and discussion are each marked separately and independently by three or more committee members using the thesis proposal grading sheet.
+The final course grade is calculated by the averaging the total scores (total 100 marks) recorded by all examining committee members.